ipython-contrib/jupyter_contrib_nbextensions/README.md

 the new menu a little more clearly.
 Here's what that looks like:

 ![Opened boilerplate menu under "Insert" menu](screenshot3.png)

+And of course, you can combine this selection of the insertion point with other techniques above, where you change the content of the menus.

 ## Debugging